parautenbach/TeamCity-HipChat-Notifier/README.md

 * Configurable notification colours and emoticon sets.
 * Implement more events: Right now the supported events seem sufficient.
-* Add more build statistics, such as the number of tests passed and failed.

 # Change log